Best (and Worst) Trading Platforms for Beginners 2026

 What Are the Mistakes New Traders Make in Their First 90 Days?

 The most common mistake is using leverage before understanding it.
 If you're depositing your first £200 into a CFD account with 30:1 leverage because someone on TikTok told you to trade forex, you are going to lose that money.
 Leverage amplifies losses exactly as much as it amplifies gains, and the FCA's data consistently shows that the majority of retail CFD accounts are unprofitable.
 Start with 1:1 exposure until you genuinely understand what you're risking.
+If CFDs are the route you want to take, our guide to the best CFD trading platforms for beginners ranks the safest options for new traders.

 Not using a Stocks & Shares ISA when one is available is the second most expensive error.
 If you're buying real shares on Trading 212 or eToro and not doing it inside an ISA, you're volunteering to pay capital gains tax on profits above the £3,000 annual allowance.
 The ISA is free on Trading 212 and available through eToro Money.
 There is no reason not to use one.